Get Tech Tips

 A job well done…..
 Almost

-This tip is written by HVAC Applications and Technical Specialist Dakota Brown.
-Thanks Dakota!
+This tip was written by HVAC Applications and Technical Specialist Dakota Brown.
+Thanks, Dakota!

 Are you done yet?

-Now that I work for a distributor and I am doing technical support including start-ups I can look at one of the biggest problems facing contractors more objectively.
-You all know what that problem is at this point or at least you should.
+Now that I work for a distributor and am doing technical support, including start-ups, I can look at one of the biggest problems facing contractors more objectively.
+You all know what that problem is at this point, or at least you should.

-We all talk about being thorough on service calls to prevent those dreaded call backs.
-But what about on installs?
-We all like to complain about [insert brand here] and how their equipment stinks but we all know that most issues with new equipment come from a bad install or worse yet, a bad start-up (GASP!)
+We all talk about being thorough on service calls to prevent those dreaded callbacks.
+But what about callbacks on installs?
+We all like to complain about [insert brand here] and how their equipment stinks, but we all know that most issues with new equipment come from a bad install or, worse yet, a bad start-up.
+(GASP!)

 “But I am always thorough on my start-ups!”

 We've all gotten the call asking if we are done yet.
 Or, if we are coming home!
-We start to cut some corners to get packed up and neglect checking gas pressure (I’m sure it’s fine) or airflow (I hear the fan running) and pack up.
+We start to cut some corners and neglect to check gas pressure (I’m sure it’s fine) or airflow (I hear the fan running) before we pack up.

 Run through the finish, don’t pull up at the end.

-- Make sure your trap has a large enough drop to prevent condensate being sucked back through and inspect the drainage while it's running.
+- Make sure your trap has a large enough drop to prevent condensate from being sucked back through.
+Inspect the drainage while it's running.

-- Check phasing, seriously.
-It is simple enough to do beforehand with a phase rotation meter and keep in mind that VFD's can correct phasing so just because your condenser fans or blower run the right direction that doesn't mean the phase direction is correct in there is a VFD driving the motors.
+- Check the phasing, seriously.
+It is simple enough to do beforehand with a phase rotation meter.
+Keep in mind that VFDs can correct phasing, so just because your condenser fans or blower run in the right direction, that doesn't mean the phase direction is correct if there is a VFD driving the motors.

 - Check your economizer in all modes.

 - Airflow, airflow, airflow.
 This is the biggest one, really.
-I mainly work with York these days and they have what is called a dry coil pressure drop in their manuals.
-Using some ports built into the unit and a manometer with some metal tubing you can get the static pressure drop across the coil.
+I mainly work with York these days, and they have what is called a dry coil pressure drop in their manuals.
+Using some ports built into the unit and a manometer with some metal tubing, you can get the static pressure drop across the coil.
 This allows you to estimate airflow moving through the unit.
-This is so simple and a lot of people don’t do it.
-I understand this is just a starting point but we don’t live in a perfect world and not everyone has an in duct anemometer.
+It is so simple, but a lot of people don’t do it.
+I understand this is just a starting point, but we don’t live in a perfect world, and not everyone has an in-duct anemometer.